 As one unit, your chest muscles bring your arms across your chest horizontally, the same motion that you use to clap your hands together.
 Your chest muscles also rotate your arms inwards, which is the motion that you would use to signal a "thumbs-down."
 Each head of your chest muscle does a slightly different action.

 The sternocostal head is used more when you perform wide-grip pressing motions, like a wide-grip bench press.
 The clavicular head is more active when you do an overhead pressing motion or a press with your hands close together.
-The sternocostal head extends your
+The sternocostal head extends your shoulder, or pulls your arm down.
+The clavicular head flexes your shoulder, which means that it raises your arm up, the opposite motion of the sternocostal head.

 Since the sternocostal head is more active in a wide-grip pressing motion, and that portion of your chest muscle makes up the inner chest, the most important push-up motion for sculpting your inner chest is a wide-grip push-up.
 The second will be a variation of a dumbbell fly, called a Valslide fly, which targets your inner chest by forcing your to pull your arms together, like a bird flapping its wings -- a primary responsibility of the chest muscles.